getporter/porter/docs/content/quickstart/_index.md

 porter install porter-hello --reference getporter/porter-hello:v0.1.0
 ```

-In this example, you are installing the v0.1.0 version of the getporter/porter-hello bundle from its location in the default registry (Docker Hub) and setting the installation name to hello.
+In this example, you are installing the v0.1.0 version of the getporter/porter-hello bundle from its location in the default registry (Docker Hub) and setting the installation name to porter-hello.

 ## List Bundle Installations